Verdict due in S.African family axe murder trial - Journal du Cameroun

 “The accused testified that he was unaware of anyone with grudges against the family,” Desai said.

-“The accused testified that he could not think of a reason… why the intruder did not simply remove valuables from the house.

-“The accused denied having any serious arguments with his family and stated that there was nothing out of the ordinary the night before the attack.”
+“The accused denied having any serious arguments with his family and stated that there was nothing out of the ordinary the night before the attack” which occurred in January 2015.

+“It is nonsensical that an intruder with the intention to steal would go upstairs and start attacking the family.”

 Desai said the axe used in the attack was kept in the house.

-He also questioned why van Breda did not immediately call security or emergency services after the attack in January 2015.
+He also questioned why van Breda waited three hours to call security or the emergency services.

 “If the accused’s intention was to be helped as soon as possible, it does not explain why he first called his girlfriend, a minor schoolgirl residing in a hostel, several times from his mobile phone,” Desai said.

-Van Breda’s family had relocated to Australia many years ago before returning home to South Africa in 2014.
+Van Breda’s family relocated to Australia many years ago before returning to South Africa in 2014.

-Believing he was about to be arrested, van Breda handed himself in to a local police station 18 months after the killings.
+Believing he was about to be arrested, van Breda turned himself in at a local police station 18 months after the killings.

-The trial generated fevered interest over a privileged son allegedly unleashing a savage attack on his family, whose fortune, derived from property, has been estimated at $16 million (13.61 million euros).
+The trial has generated fevered interest over a privileged son allegedly unleashing a savage attack on his family, whose fortune — estimated at $16 million (13.6 million euros) — was derived from property.

-Van Breda’s claim of an intruder had echoes of Oscar Pistorius’s defence that he thought a burglar was hiding in the toilet when he fired four times through the door killing his girlfriend.
+Van Breda’s claim of an intruder had echoes of the defence used by Oscar Pistorius, who said he thought a burglar was hiding in the toilet to explain why he fired four times through the door, killing his girlfriend.

-In a tape of van Breda’s call to emergency services, he said his family members were “bleeding from the head” before he appeared to giggle briefly.
+In a recording of van Breda’s call to emergency services, he said his family members were “bleeding from the head” before he appeared to giggle briefly.

+With close-shaven hair and a beard, Van Breda was accompanied to the packed courtroom by his girlfriend.